Building Educator AI Literacy

 • Speechify lets you convert any text into natural-sounding voices.
 Trial and paid subscription.

-Remember, use your own personal device and ensure the security of your information, especially when signing up for third-party tools.
-If you have concerns, ask Conestoga an AI Question.
+Remember to use your own personal device and ensure the security of your information when using third-party tools.
+If you have concerns, ask the AI Guidance Committee an AI Question.

 Prompting